UofSC-Fall-2021-Math-738-001/jekyll/about.md

 - Organize and save electronic files;

-- Check and use the course, Zulip, and Microsoft Teams sites daily;
+- Check and use the course, GitHub Classroom, Zulip, and Microsoft Teams sites regularly;

 - Download and upload documents;

-- Locate and enter information with a browser.
+- Locate and enter information with a browser;

+- Edit and compile TeX documents.

 ## Technical Support

 If you have problems with your computer, technology, IT-related questions, support, including Microsoft Teams, please contact the Division of Information Technology (DoIT) Service Desk at (803) 777-1800 or submit an online request through the [Self-Service Portal](https://scprod.service-now.com/sp) or visit the [Carolina Tech Zone](https://www.sc.edu/about/offices_and_divisions/university_technology_services/support/ctz.php).
 The Service Desk is open Monday – Friday from 8:00 AM – 6:00 PM (Eastern Daylight Time).
 The Thomas Cooper Library at USC has computers for you to use in case you encounter computer issues/problems.

-If you have problems with Zulip, [contact me](mailto:ballard@math.sc.edu).
+If you have problems with Zulip or GitHub Classroom, [contact me](mailto:ballard@math.sc.edu).

 # Course Assignments and Grading

 ## Homework

-Homework can be completed in groups of 1-4.
+Except for the zeroth one, homework can be completed in groups of 1-4.
 All sources utilized must be cited.

-Latex should be submitted as pdfs compiled via Latex.
+Homework is submitted as TeX files.

-The assignments will be available in and must be returned through Microsoft Teams.
-All homework assignments are due by 11:59 pm (Eastern Time) on the day indicated on the course schedule.
-Homework will be graded for correctness.
-You will be allowed up to two revisions on each homework assignment.
+The assignments will be available in and must be returned through GitHub Classroom.
+As part of the homework, you will learn how to use `git`.

 ## Paper